realA10001986/Lou-s-Cafe-Jukebox/README.md

 On this page the internet stream URLs are configured.

 Due to memory and CPU speed limitations
 - only MPEG-1, MPEG-2, MPEG 2.5 (Layer I, Layer II, Layer III a.k.a.
-MP3) at <= 128kbps are supported,
+MP3) at up to 128kbps are supported,
 - only http (not https) is supported; however, many streams broadcast on both, so try http even if the published links says https.

 ---